Disclaimer: This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you. [Learn More]

 Priming the Arcane Circle

 We’re going with an Eastern Mediterranean concept for our Arcane Circle.
-You may enjoy a more quintessential medieval color scheme in which the concepts in this guide will also work.
-Check out our guide on how to choose colors for miniature painting.
+You may enjoy a more quintessential medieval color scheme, in which case the concepts in this guide will also work beautifully.
+Check out our guide on How to Choose Colors for Miniature Painting.

 Wraithbone Primer is a perfect warm-white to prime our entire terrain piece.
-On about half of our model, the Wraithbone Primer will also act as our base coat.
+On about half of our model, the primer will also act as our base coat.

 Base Coat Paint the Arcane Circle

-If you’re new to model painting, specifically about base-coating, we invite you to explore our beginner’s guide: Coming Soon!
+If you’re new to model painting, specifically base-coating, we invite you to explore our guide on How To Base Coat Miniatures.

-Looking at the model, there is distinction between natural ground and a crumbling stone structure.
-We can differentiate these materials by using Zandri Dust on the Earth and leaving the Granite or White-Limestone structure the primed Wraithbone color.
+Looking at the model, there is a clear distinction between natural ground and a crumbling stone structure.
+We can differentiate these materials by using Zandri Dust on the earth and leaving the granite or white-limestone structure the primed Wraithbone color.

-- Base Coat Zandri Dust on all of the Earth parts of the model.
+- Action: Apply a base coat of Zandri Dust to all of the earth parts of the model.

 Shade Paint the Arcane Circle

-While shading is a great way to darkened recessed areas of the models and subsequently causing the raised details to pop, the adverse side affect to shading is the coffee staining that occurs on the raised, flat surfaces.
+While shading is a great way to darken recessed areas of a model and cause the raised details to pop, the adverse side effect can be the pooling or “coffee staining” that occurs on flat surfaces.
+Check out our guide on How to Shade Miniatures for Depth and Contrast.

-Typically, we have to go back and layer color back over those areas that we don’t want to have been darkened by the shade, but today, we’re going to use the coffee staining properties of shade paints to our advantage!
+Typically, we have to go back and layer color over those flat areas to clean them up.
+Today, however, we’re going to use those natural pooling properties to our advantage to create realistic stone weathering!

-- Using a Medium Shade Brush, paint a coat of Seraphim Sepia all over the model
+- Action: Using a Medium Shade Brush, apply a coat of Seraphim Sepia all over the model.

 Tip: You can apply the shade thicker in the Runes, cracks between stones, or in some of the more recessed areas.
 Likewise, you can gently brush away some of the shade to show weathering or wear-patterns on the stones.